How to Download Images from URLs Using Python

 Using Proxies With Urllib3

-Like with Requests, intensive use of urllib3 for downloading images requires using proxies to hide your activities from the website owners.
+Like with Requests, intensive use of Urllib3 for downloading images requires proxies to blend in with the traffic.

-First, make a header for proxy authorization using the urllib3.make_headers() function.
-Replace username and password with the actual username and password you’re using.
+First, make a request header for proxy authorization using urllib3.make_headers() function.
+Replace the example username and password below with your actual username and password:

 default_headers = urllib3.make_headers(proxy_basic_auth='username:password')

 Then, create a new instance of the ProxyManager object.
-It will make sure that all requests will use the proxy.
-Replace the proxy host and port with the details from your dashboard.
+It will ensure that all requests will use the proxy.
+Replace the proxy host and port with the details from your dashboard:

 http = urllib3.ProxyManager('http://proxy-host:port', proxy_headers=default_headers)